MohamedAbulgasem/DateTimePicker/README.md

 fun showDateTimePicker() {
     if (dateTimePicker == null) {
         dateTimePicker = DateTimePicker.Builder(this)

-            // Set a listener to be invoked with selected date and time values upon user completion.
+            // Set a listener to be invoked with selected date and time values.
             // NB: month is zero-based, Jan is 0; Dec is 11.
             .onDateTimeSetListener { year, month, dayOfMonth, hourOfDay, minute -> setAppointment(year, month, dayOfMonth, hourOfDay, minute)
             }

             // Optionally run some code when the picker is shown.
             .onShowListener { highlightAppointmentView(true) }

             // Optionally run some code when the picker is dismissed.
             .onDismissListener { highlightAppointmentView(false) }

             // Apply custom theme styling to the picker.
             // By default, the picker uses the consumer app theme values
             // and mostly makes use of the colorAccent.
             .theme(R.style.DateTimePickerTheme)

             // Set some or all initial picker date and time values.
             // By default, initialYear, initialMonth and initialDay are set to the current date;
             // initialHour and initialMinute are set to zero.